doyouknowthis/terraform-aws-cert-study-material/terraform/day-5/_03_workspaces.md

 - terraform workspace select <workspace>: Selects a different workspace
 - terraform workspace new <workspace>: Creates a new workspace
 - terraform workspace delete <workspace>: Deletes a workspace

+# Workspaces / Terraform Cloud

+A workspace in Terraform Cloud is more like an folder/project with multiple functionalities

+## Run triggers

+Connect your workspace to one or more workspaces via 'run triggers', AKA 'source workspaces'.

+You can connect workspaces up to 20 other workspaces via 'run triggers'.

+> run triggers are designed for infrastructure that relies on information of infrastructure produced by other workspaces

+# Summary

+- Local Terraform
+    - Configuration: on disk
+    - Variable values: on tfvars file, env var, command line, etc
+    - State: on disk or remote backend
+    - Credentials and secrets: shell environments or CLI prompt

+- Terraform Cloud
+    - Configuration: linked to a version control repo, or uploaded via API/CLI
+    - Varible values: stored in workspace (environment variables section)
+    - State: stored in workspace (states section)
+    - Credentials and secrets: in workspace (secrets section, you can tick a check to set a value as sensitive)